Black Mold in Air Conditioners

 2. Replace Your Air Filter On a Regular Basis

-A clogged air filter will do a poor job of preventing mold growth.
-In fact, when an air filter is clogged, it’ll actually provide an ideal environment for mold to grow.
+A clogged air filter will do a poor job of preventing black mold growth.
+In fact, when an air filter is clogged, it’ll actually provide an ideal environment for black mold to grow.
 This is especially true if the air filter is exposed to high moisture or humidity levels.

 Preferably, once every three months.
 You should even increase the rate of replacement if you have a pet.
 In this case, you should consider doing the replacement on a monthly basis.